m-yuhas/pyrainboweffect/doc/api_documentation.md

 In addition to providing a Python API to add effects to images, this module also provides a CLI tool.
 This can be run from any terminal as follows:
 ```
-python -m pychadelic input.png ouput.mp4
+python -m pychedelic input.png ouput.mp4
 ```

 __Module Level Constants__

-When adding a psychadelic animation effect to an image, it is convinient to choose the color scheme: the set of colors that appear in the output animation.
+When adding a psychedelic animation effect to an image, it is convinient to choose the color scheme: the set of colors that appear in the output animation.
 Three color schemes are provided by default as module level constants:
 `SIX_COLOR_RAINBOW` is composed of red, yellow, cyan, blue, green, and magenta.